Emergency Dentistry – Harrisonburg, VA

 Emergency Dental Care

 A dental emergency can strike anyone, at any time -- so, while you may brush and floss regularly, that does not mean you are completely safe from a toothache, broken tooth, or any other urgent situation.
 Dental emergencies typically occur as a result of long-term infections caused by poor oral hygiene or sudden physical injury.
-If a dental emergency strikes you in either circumstance, calling your emergency dentist in Harrisonburg should be #1 on your list!
+If a dental emergency strikes you in either circumstance, calling your family dentist in Harrisonburg should be #1 on your list!

 How to Handle Common Dental Emergencies